MarharytaSovpenko/Helpie/README.md

 - Login: Alex
 - Password: minadv123

-In this project you can also use environment variables (see example in .env.sample).
+In this project you should also use environment variables.
+Create .env file and fill it with variables from .env.sample.